GanidhuAbey/assembly-line-simple-game-/README.md

 # Important Note
 the code seems to have broken somehow (I haven't touched in a while so I don't really know what happened).
 But if you go into the target\debug\gpr_rpc.exe you play the last compiled version before the program broke.

+Make sure to add the "SDL2.dll" to the same folder where the exe is located, you can find the install (here)[https://www.libsdl.org/download-2.0.php]